We don't want our kids to lie and we discipline them when they do. But wait,what about us?

 20. To cover up another lie we told previously

 It was interesting to see how much more open and willing the children were to admit that they used lying as a life skill and as a way of coping with difficult situations.

 Some children felt it was wrong, some had trouble defining a lie and some were clearly confused by the messages they were getting from their parents.

 Remember to distinguish between a lie, which a persistent intent to deceive, and wishful thinking.
 Most young children have vivid imaginations and cannot think in abstract ways.

 If a young child sees a friend with a new puppy, he may state, "Yes, we have a new puppy, too."
-He is not being deceitful as much as confusing fact with a fantasy.
+He's not being deceitful, he's confusing fact with a fantasy.